korosuke613/gh-user-stars/README.md

 NUMBER: Number of stars to fetch at a time. (default: 50, max: 100)
 ```

-If you want to change the number of stars to get, put a number in the first argument. (default: 30)
+If you want to change the number of stars to fetch at a time, put a number in the first argument. (default: 50)

 ## install
 required fzf command.